 Enduring the stress of a workplace accident in California can become even worse if your medical benefits are denied.
 Bills that you thought would be covered may not be, threatening to cause you financial ruin.
-We at Koszdin, Fields, Sherry and Katz understand this dilemma and work to ensure that you get the help you deserve.
+We at Koszdin, Fields & Sherry understand this dilemma and work to ensure that you get the help you deserve.

 The Department of Industrial Relations details what to do if you find yourself in this scenario.
 First, it is important that you realize that you have the right to object to a denial.
 You can challenge the claims administrator’s decision to deny your claim, but you need to do so within a certain time frame.
 Talk with the department to find out what the deadline is for your case.